1. Early Feedback

 • Exam Services requires instructors to arrive at the exam site a half hour before the exam start time.

 • E-proctoring for remotely-delivered examinations must be approved by the Dean following a request to SES by using the e-Proctoring application form.
-Requests must be made by September 20 for Fall courses.
-Course Instructors considering using e-Proctoring must include a note regarding e-Proctoring in their course outlines.
-Further detail on e-Proctoring at Carleton can be found on the SES e-Proctoring overview page.
+Consult the e-proctoring instructor website for term deadlines.
+Course Instructors considering using e-Proctoring must include a statement on e-Proctoring in their course outlines.
+Information for students can be found on the SES e-Proctoring overview page.

 • Tests and examinations given in class must not exceed the time allotted for the class.